 Cold War tensions

-At the height of the cold war, the US were deeply alarmed by having a near neighbour become a Soviet allied Communist state.
+At the height of the cold war, the US was deeply alarmed by having a near neighbour become a Soviet-allied Communist state.
 The US responded by imposing economic sanctions and sponsoring attempts to assassinate Castro and overthrow Castro’s regime.
 This culminated in the 1961 Bay of Pigs invasion, which was promoted by the CIA and Cuban rebels.
-The invasion was a military disaster and embarrassment to the US, and only served to strengthen Castro’s position.
+The invasion was a military disaster and embarrassment to the US and only served to strengthen Castro’s position.
 In the eyes of many Cubans, Castro became a heroic figure for standing up to American aggression.

 In addition to promoting a State controlled economy, Castro also instigated a control of the press and suppressed internal dissent, allowing no political opposition, and imprisonment of ‘counter-revolutionaries’ who wanted to oppose Castro’s rule.

 In the late 1960s, Castro became somewhat estranged from the Soviet Union, and he became the leader of the Non-Aligned Movement.
 Though dependent on Soviet economic aid, he also remained tied to the Soviet Union through the Warsaw Pact.

 Castro was a great believer in spreading revolution throughout the world.
 He sent Cuban troops to African countries, such as Anglo and Libya.
 He also gained the support of many Arab countries for breaking off relations with Israel, in response to the Israel-Palestine conflict.